openebs/zfs-localpv/docs/import-existing-volume.md

 zfspv-pool/fio-vol    24K  4.00G    24K  /zfspv-pool/fio-vol
 ```

-Here in the above ZPOOL, a dataset of name "fio-vol" is present and we want to import that to the ZFS-LocalPV CSI driver.
-First if volume is mounted then we have to unmount it so that it can be mounted by ZFS-LocalPV driver.
+Here in the above ZPOOL, a dataset of name "fio-vol" is present and we want to import that to the LocalPV-ZFS CSI driver.
+First if volume is mounted then we have to unmount it so that it can be mounted by LocalPV-ZFS driver.
 For ZFS dataset use `zfs umount` command and for zvol we use `umount` command to unmount the volume.
 We also need to set the mount point for datasets to legacy, we can use `zfs set mountpoint=legacy <dataset>` command for that.

 Get the volume size :